AMAK Summary of Significant Accounting Policies

 Employee end-of-service benefits are accrued for the benefit of employees under the terms and conditions of Saudi Labor Law and Regulations and their employment contracts.
 End-of-service indemnities are provided for and accrued in the financial statements based on the respective employees' salaries and length of service.

 Our functional currency is the Saudi Riyal (SR).
 In June 1986, the Saudi Riyal was officially pegged to the U.S. Dollar at a fixed exchange rate of 1 U.S. Dollar to 3.75 riyals.
 Foreign currency transactions are translated into Saudi Riyals at the rates of exchange prevailing at the time of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the balance sheet date are translated at the exchange rates prevailing at that date.
 Any gains and losses from settlement and translation of foreign currency transactions are included in the statement of operations.
-There were no material foreign-currency exchange gains or losses or translation adjustments during the years ended December 31, 2019, 2018 and 2017.
+There were no material foreign-currency exchange gains or losses or translation adjustments during the nine months ended September 30, 2020 and the years ended December 31, 2019 and 2018.

 We periodically lease operating equipment, facilities, and office buildings.
 Rentals payable under operating leases are charged to the statements of operations on a straight-line basis over the term of the relevant lease.
 For any capital leases, the present value of future minimum lease payments at the inception of the lease is reflected as an asset and a liability in the balance sheet.
 Amounts due within one year are classified as short-term liabilities and the remaining balance as long-term liabilities.
 Finance charges are charged to the statement of operations.

 Operating lease expense amounted to approximately SR2,531,000, SR4,015,000 and SR1,619,000 for the nine months ended September 30, 2020 and the years ended December 31, 2019 and 2018, respectively.